RagnarTheGreat/Serenity-Share/README.md

 - ⏱️ Expiring Links - Set expiration times for sensitive file sharing
 - 📦 ZIP Downloads - Download multiple files as a ZIP archive
 - 🚀 Easy Deployment - Simple installation process on any PHP-enabled web host
+- 💬 Discord Notifications - Get real-time notifications in Discord when files are uploaded

 ## Requirements